Linaro/OpenCSD/decoder/docs/test_progs.md

 The Programs
 ------------

-There are currently two test programs built alongside the library.
+There are currently a number test programs built alongside the library.

+__Principle Test Programs__

+- `trc_pkt_lister`:

-1. `trc_pkt_lister` :  This test the C++ library by taking a trace "snapshot" directory as an input and decodes all or a chosen set of trace sources from within the trace data buffers in the library.
+This tests the C++ library by taking a trace "snapshot" directory as an input and decodes all or a chosen set of trace sources from within the trace data buffers in the library.
 Command line parameters allow the test program to be controlled.

+Users may also run this program on their own trace snapshots to investigate or validate trace from their platforms.

+The program may be installed alongside the library onto linux systems, using `make install` from the library build directories.
+This will be installed alongside a `man` file containing relevant user options.

+- `c_api_pkt_print_test`:

-2. `c_api_pkt_print_test` : This program tests the "C" API functions, using hardcoded tests based on the same "snapshots" used for the C++ library.
+This program tests the "C" API functions, using hardcoded tests based on the same "snapshots" used for the C++ library.
 Limited user control for this program.

-This can also run tests using the external test decoder to validate the external decoder API.
+This can also run tests using the external test decoder library to validate the external decoder API.
 See [external_custom.md](@ref custom_decoders) for details.

+__Development Utilities__

+These are small utilities, primarily used during the development and test of the decoder library.

+- `mem-acc-test`           : tests the memory accessor interfaces.
+- `mem-buffer-eg`          : example using a memory buffer input to the library.
+- `frame-demux-test`       : tests the library CoreSight Frame demux object.
+- `ocsd-perr`              : quickly list the library error codes and descriptions.

+__Build and Install__

-These programs are both built at the same time as the library for the same set of platforms.
+All the test programs are built at the same time as the library for the same set of platforms.
 See [build_libs.md](@ref build_lib) for build details.

+Only `trc_pkt_lister` will be installed alongside the library.

 Trace "Snapshot" directory.